-U.S. Supreme Court Justice Ruth Bader Ginsburg hospitalized with possible infection
+U.S. Supreme Court says Justice Ruth Bader Ginsburg hospitalized with infection

 Infection caused by non-surgical treatment for gall bladder condition, says top court